 - 1. Develop an entry experience that is responsive to the unique and differentiated needs of first time residential, transfer, non-traditional, military/veteran, off-campus, international, and under-represented students. - 2.
-Develop strategies that empower students to direct their academic and career path. - 3.
+Develop strategies that empower students to direct their academic and career path, taking into consideration the differing perspectives and needs of declared and undeclared majors with respect to the exploration of possible majors, minors, and careers. - 3.
 Revisit current orientation activities (summer and fall) and ask "what works, and what doesn't?" and "what is outdated and ineffective, and what remains productive?". - 4.
 Pair students with a mentor or their advisor during orientation. - 5.
 Invest in and initiate a campus-wide discussion on entry-year experience models, including centered on courses, majors, learning communities, living-learning communities, cohorts, a series of experience that occur throughout the entry-year, seminars, interest groups, an online program to assist with orientation, and peer mentoring.